-By standing for this position you've agreed to volunteer for your full programme as a Rep. We've written a Job Description for the role, so you know exactly what the University and Students' Union's expectations of you are
+By standing for this position you've agreed to volunteer for this academic year as a Programme Rep. We've written a Job Description for the role, so you know exactly what the University and Students' Union's expectations of you are.

-Are you approachable, a self starter with an interest in academic representation, change, and your University experience?
+Are you approachable, a self starter with an interest in academic representation, change and your University experience?
 Then this is the role for you!
 No previous experience is required!

 This role description is designed to give you an idea of what volunteering as a Programme Representative means.
-It highlights the commitments, skills, and benefits that you can expect from being a Programme Rep.
+It highlights the commitments, skills and benefits that you can expect from being a Programme Rep.